awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 ### RDS API<a name="AutomatedBackups.StopReplicating.API"></a>

-Stop backup replication by using the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDbInstanceAutomatedBackupsReplication.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDbInstanceAutomatedBackupsReplication.html) RDS API operation with the following parameters:
+Stop backup replication by using the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBInstanceAutomatedBackupsReplication.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBInstanceAutomatedBackupsReplication.html) RDS API operation with the following parameters:
 + `Region`
 + `SourceDBInstanceArn`

 ## Deleting replicated backups<a name="AutomatedBackups.Delete"></a>

 You can delete replicated backups for DB instances using the Amazon RDS console\.
-You can also use the `delete-db-instance-automated-backups` AWS CLI command or the `DeleteDbInstanceAutomatedBackups` RDS API operation\.
+You can also use the `delete-db-instance-automated-backups` AWS CLI command or the `DeleteDBInstanceAutomatedBackup` RDS API operation\.

 ### Console<a name="AutomatedBackups.Delete.Console"></a>